 The YU-card is York University's official integrated photo ID and debit card.
 YU-cards are issued to all registered students and are required for services such as York Libraries, meal plans, photo identification for exams and for OSAP pickup.
-New students will have their class list/YU-card photo taken at Smart Start, and then pick up their YU-card during Launch Week or in Schulich Student & Enrolment Services, W263.
-The YU-card will use a student's class list photo, supplied to York by Student Services at Schulich.
-Students do NOT need to submit their own photo.
+New students will have their class list/YU-card photo taken at orientation, or may upload their photo online in advance of the start of term or in Schulich Student & Enrolment Services, W263.
 The card is free but if lost, there is a \$20 replacement fee payable at the YU-card Office.